vishnukumarkvs/notes/Interview.md

    - And do some additional setup: https://www.baeldung.com/spring-boot-prometheus

 7. WHats a spring bean
-   - Its a java object managed by Spring
+   - Its a java object managed by Spring IOC container
+   -